joanh3aly/Project-2018/README.md

 ## KMeans clustering and visualisation of centroids – _project-2018-part-2.py_
 The KMeans algorithm from Sklearn was used to model the dataset after the petal length and sepal length columns were put into a new dataframe.
 Labels for each were found by using .fit and .predict on the model.
 From this visualisation, we can see 3 clusters of data points.
+Based upon our initial investigations, we can see the smaller leaved Iris variety cluster in the lower left corner, this visualisation is similar to the petal length vs petal width scatterplot above.

+The Kmeans algorithm was chosen as it is a classic model for pattern recognition.
+Unsupervised learning algorithms learn by themselves, we don't need to train them (Yang, 2013 p12).

 _Scatterplot of clustering centroids found after modelling the petal length and sepal length using KMeans_
 ![alt text](https://github.com/joanh3aly/Project-2018/blob/master/figures/centroid-clusters.png "Centroids")